bgilbert/mintmark/README.md

 - Blockquotes, rendered as indent
 - Horizontal rules, rendered by cutting the paper
 - QR codes, specified as code blocks with the `qrcode` language identifier
+- Code128 code set B barcodes, specified as code blocks with the `code128` language identifier

 ## Missing and non-features